DouniaBK/earth-hammam/README.md

 - Orders: The admin is able to see all the orders made by the clients thus they can complete the shipment procedure.
 - Manage subscribers: the admin can view and manage subscribers to the newsletter allowing them to manage all marketing aspects as well as further market estimations.

+## More features:

+### Navigation:
+The navbar is centered above the main content of the site where the user can navigate to the Hammam, tickets, treatments,  products or the booking page.
+The navbar collapses for small and medium screens allowing better user experience and optics.

+### Logo:
+Simple clean logo featuring the name of the establishment written in uppercase and bold, placed in the top left corner of the site including the only link that redirects to the welcome page.

+### Footer:
+The footer includes multiple Social media links for the user to find out more about the establishment.
+These will open in a new tab.
+Furthermore, it includes a subscription section allowing the users to receive the newsletter.
+Underneath the Unsubscribe link, redirect the returning to an unsubscribe page, where the user is prompted to enter their email address and press unsubscribe if they no longer want to receive the newsletter.

+### Toast Messages:
+Various messages notify the user of successful actions, errors and warnings as well as inform the user of the proper steps to take to solve issues.
+**Success**: informs the user they have for example successfully added an item to their bag.
+**Info**: informs the user that they have for example received a confirmation email validating the last step they have taken.
+**Warning**: warns the user if they for example need to fill in the form properly.
+**Error**: let the user know that an error has happened for example removing an item from the bag.

 ### Error Pages:
 * 400 Error page appears when the server can not or will not process the request due to something that is perceived to be a client error